amooma/ruby-auf-schienen.de/en/03-ruby-introduction/03-chapter3.markdown

 instead.
 One can only feel the magic of Rails after understanding the basics of Ruby.

-The inventor of Ruby, Yukihiro Matsumoto, states in his book “*The Ruby Programming Language*” that:
+The inventor of Ruby, Yukihiro Matsumoto, states in his book “The Ruby Programming Language” that:

 “It is easy to program in Ruby, but Ruby is not a simple language.”